 1. Choose investment type

 An ETF (exchange-traded fund) is an investment fund that can be traded on a stock exchange.
 You can buy an ETF during regular stock market hours, something you can’t do with some other forms of diversified investment products.
 ETFs include collections of assets such as bonds or commodities, or in this case a collection of stocks such as the stocks found in the Russell 2000 Index.
-By being invested in 2,000 stocks at once, a Russell 2000 ETF lets you benefit from diversification, without the high fees that come with some other investment types.
+By being invested in 2,000 stocks at once, an ETF lets you benefit from diversification, without the high fees that come with some other investment types.

-One problem with mutual Russell 2000 funds is that you can only buy them at the end of the stock market’s trading day, not during regular market trading hours as you can with an ETF.
+One problem with mutual funds is that you can only buy them at the end of the stock market’s trading day, not during regular market trading hours as you can with an ETF.
 Mutual funds also charge higher fees than ETFs do, so they are generally better suited to investors who want to buy and hold for a long time, rather than trade their investment on an exchange.

 2. Use our top tips to be a successful investor